micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And Jesus said, I Am; and you will [all] see the Son of Man seated at the right hand of Power ([^l]the Almighty) and coming on the clouds of heaven.
+And Jesus said, I Am; and you will [all] see the Son of Man seated at the right hand of Power (the Almighty) and coming on the clouds of heaven.